Introduction to Transformers: an NLP Perspective

-As introduced previously, a Transformer sub-layer is a residual network where a shortcut is created to add the input of the network directly to the output of this sub-layer.
+As introduced previously, a Transformer sub-layer is a residual network where a shortcut is created to add the input of the network directly to the output of the sub-layer.
 This allows gradients to flow more directly from the output back to the input, mitigating the vanishing gradient problem.
-In general, a residual connection in Transformer is used together with a layer normalization unit to form a sub-layer.
-This leads to two types of architecture, called post-norm and pre-norm.
-To be specific, recall from Section \ref{sec:transformer-layer-normalization} that the post-norm architecture can be expressed as
+In general, a residual connection in a Transformer is used together with a layer normalization unit to form a sub-layer.
+This leads to two types of architectures, called post-norm and pre-norm.
+Specifically, recall from Section~\ref{sec:transformer-layer-normalization} that the post-norm architecture can be expressed as:

-where $\mathbf{z}^{l}$ and $\mathbf{z}^{l-1}$ are the output and input of the sub-layer $l$, and $F^{l}(\cdot)$ is the core function of this sub-layer.
-The pre-norm architecture takes the identity mapping $\mathbf{z}^{l}$ outside the layer normalization function, given in the form
+where $\mathbf{z}^{l}$ and $\mathbf{z}^{l-1}$ are the output and input of the sub-layer $l$, respectively, and $F^{l}(\cdot)$ is the core function of this sub-layer.
+The pre-norm architecture takes the identity mapping $\mathbf{z}^{l-1}$ outside the layer normalization function, given in the form

 Consider the difference between the information flow in these two architectures: